paulphysio/Avidiz-assignment/Assignment/Assignment2/report.md

 Now it becomes easy to pick two columns from the data frame convert them to lists or arrays and use the Pearson correlation equation I initially created to calculate the Pearson correlation coefficient of the two lists.
 **Creating Table**
 This is the most difficult part and it requires an advance level of manipulating symbols using for loops and if statements, I did my best but the problem lies in the padding section.

+**Problems encountered**
+It's not new that one can't store all the syntax in one's memory, but with the help of some online platform like stackoverflow the problem was solved.
+Padding was the items in the table was not easy but I did my best to make the table more understandable.